Xamla/xamla_egomo/README.md

 ### Support / Contact ###

-If you have any troubles please let us know by creating an Issue.
+If you have any trouble please let us know by creating an issue.
 Do not hesitate to contact us via [E-mail](mailto:egomo@xamla.com) for questions, feedback and suggestions.
 We look forward to hear from you!

 Follow [@xamla on Twitter](https://twitter.com/xamla) and [subscribe](http://xamla.com/en/egomo) to our newsletter.